 Carl Haessler simul (July 16): This month LM Carl Haessler gave a simul in place of the Saturday Blitz.
 We’ve decided to try and replace the Saturday blitz once a year with a simul.
 We thought it would be a good time to do a simul with Carl as he is the current Oregon State Champion (and 5-time state champion).
 We thought replacing the blitz in July made sense since we have the Portland Rapid and Blitz Championships the following week.
 Three players played in the simul.
 A good number of players who played in the Quad 45 said they were interested in playing in the simul but ultimately decided not to.
 Due to the low turnout, Mike Morris suggested doing a clock simul to make it more challenging for Carl.
 We decided to use G/45;d15, the time control used for the Quad 45.
 Carl went 2-1 in the simul, only losing to Michael Moore who got to select from the trophies we give out at the Quad 45.
 He said it’s the first trophy he has won.

 Portland Rapid and Blitz Championships (July 23): Micah Smith came up with the idea for these new annual events.
-He hoped these would be fun events where players didn’t have to risk their regular rating.
-Also, we currently weren’t running any tournaments in the “quick-only” time control range (time controls with “total playing time” (base time plus the delay or increment) of 11-29 minutes for each player) so he though it would be good to have at least one tournament in this range.
+He thought these would be fun events where players didn’t have to risk their regular rating.
+Also, we currently weren’t running any tournaments in the “quick-only” time control range (time controls with “total playing time” (base time plus the delay or increment) of more than 10 but less than 30 minutes for each player) and he thought it would be good to have at least one tournament in this range.
 The quick tournaments run by the Portland Chess Association have become popular with a group of players (see the links page for more on the Portland Chess Association).
 Micah was the chief TD for these events and was assisted by Mike Janniro at registration for both the rapid and blitz.
 Mike also played in the blitz.
 Twelve players played in the rapid.
 FM Nick Raptis swept the field with a perfect 5-0 and won $39.
 Alex Yeo finished second with 4/5, winning $27 and gaining around 35 quick rating points.
 Michael Parsons, David Yoshinaga, Maxwell Barnes, and Gregory Battis tied for third with 3/5.
-Michael and David split the U2000 prize, each pocketing $10.50, while Maxwell and Gregory split the U1700 and U1400 prizes, each winning $16.50.
+Michael and David split the U2000/unrated prize, each pocketing $10.50, while Maxwell and Gregory split the U1700/unrated and U1400/unrated prizes, each winning $16.50.
 Maxwell also gained around 145 quick rating points.
 Maxwell was visiting from Oklahoma while Gregory drove up all the way from Klamath Falls!
 Eleven players in the blitz, with eight of those players having played in the rapid.
 FM Nick Raptis again swept the field, this time with a perfect 16-0, and won $35.75.
-Jeff Austin and Steven Witt tied for second with 11/16 and split the 2nd and U2100 prizes, each winning $22.
+Jeff Austin and Steven Witt tied for second with 11/16 and split the 2nd and U2100/unrated prizes, each winning $22.
 Jeff also gained around 75 blitz rating points while Steven gained around 35 blitz rating points.
-Chris Burris won the U1800 prize of $16.50 with 8/16.
-Maxwell Barnes won the U1500 prize of $13.75 with 7/16 and was the only player other than Raptis to cash in both the rapid and blitz.
+Chris Burris won the U1800/unrated prize of $16.50 with 8/16.
+Maxwell Barnes won the U1500/unrated prize of $13.75 with 7/16 and was the only player other than Raptis to cash in both the rapid and blitz.
 Another nice rating gain was achieved by Gregory Battis who gained around 55 blitz rating points.

 Tuesday Quads (July 5-28): Mike Lilly ran this month’s Tuesday Quads in addition to playing in the event.
 It got record attendance of twenty players, beating the previous record of sixteen from May 2016 and April 2012!
 Due to the spread in ratings, it was split into two, three round quads and two, six-player, four round Swisses.
 FM Nick Raptis won the top section, a quad, with 2.5/3.
 Karl Cosner won the second section, a Swiss, with 3.5/4.
 NM Mike Janniro finished second with 3/4.
 Ari Bluffstone and Arliss Dietz tied for first in the third section, a quad, with 2/3.
 Arliss won their match-up in round 2 and also gained around 40 rating points.
 It’s very rare to see young scholastic players at the Tuesday Quads but this month there were two young scholastic players, Eric Erard and Roshen Nair, and they tied for first in the fourth section, a Swiss, with 3/4.
 Eric won their match-up in round 2 in addition to gaining around 65 rating points.
 Since Eric failed to complete the tournament by forfeiting his last round game, he is ineligible for prizes under PCC policy and the US Chess rulebook recommendation.
 Thus, Roshen wins the 1st place $10 discounted entry prize and Mike Lilly and Harry Buerer split the $5 second place discounted entry prize (which exists in a group of six or seven) with 2/4.